ong6/Unix-Guide/docs/index.md

 ## About

-This is a Summary of all the basic Unix command that I use often.
+This is a Summary of all the basic Unix command that I use often designed for CS2030/S students.
+This guide will cover most of the basic Unix tools that you will need to speed up and make writing code on Unix systems a breeze.

-Do checkout the original guide at "https://github.com/nus-unix-workshop/2021-s1".
+Refer to the notes before looking at the cheatsheet to get a basic understanding of Unix.

+## Credit

+This guide was adapted and edited from the original guide:
+"https://github.com/nus-unix-workshop/2021-s1".

 ## License